ibericode/mailchimp-for-wordpress/readme.txt

 2. Integrate with any other plugin out there.
 3. Add a highly converting top bar form to your site.
 4. Style your form with our Styles Builder (premium feature).
-5. Integrate your WooCommerce store with MailChimp (premium feature).
+5. Integrate your WooCommerce store with Mailchimp (premium feature).
 6. Dive into detailed sign-up statistics (premium feature).

 == Changelog ==